 Artificial urinary sphincter:

-The artificial urinary sphincter is the treatment of choice, if there is a complete absence of sphincter function or after failure of above mentioned treatment options, see fig. artificial sphincter AMS 800.
+The artificial urinary sphincter is the treatment of choice if there is a complete absence of sphincter function or after the failure of the above-mentioned treatment options, see fig. artificial sphincter AMS 800.

-Good results can be expected in relation to urinary continence.
-The disadvantages are the relatively high risk for surgical revisions (up to 50% within 5 years).
-Mechanical failure, cuff erosion of the urethra and infection are the most common complications [Hussain 2005].
-To operate the artificial sphincter, the patient should have a certain manual dexterity and intellectual insight [fig. control of the AMS 800 artifical urinary sphincter].
+After surgery, the results regarding urinary continence are excellent.
+The disadvantages are the relatively high risk for surgical revisions (up to 50% within five years).
+Mechanical failure, cuff erosion of the urethra, and infections are the most common complications [Hussain 2005].
+To operate the artificial sphincter, the patient should have a certain manual dexterity and intellectual insight [fig. control of the AMS 800 artificial urinary sphincter].

 It is important to deactivate the artificial urinary sphincter before performing transurethral manipulations, see fig. deactivation of artificial urinary sphincter.